TheBigBookMan/grad-dip/Artificial Intelligence/AI.md

 	- **Formal language**- contains
 		- set of symbols (alphabet of the language)
 		- set of formation rules determining which sequences of symbols from its alphabet are well formaed formulas
+		- formal language is abstract unless we assign meaning to it compared to human language where it carries meaning
 	- **Formal system**-
 		- formal language with a deductive apparatus is a formal system
 		- a deductive appratus consists of the axioms and rules of inference that can be used to derive theoroms
 - **Truth tables**-
+- semantics (model theory) of a formal lanaguge is the study of interpretations, truth functions and models of the language
 - **Proppositional logic**- can be used for problem solving, planning and decision making, as well as reasoning, it helps representing knowledge in mathematical and logical form- can be either true or false
 	- **Propositional Language**-
 		- is a formal language